XavierLaforgue/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

 	Its role is to accept HTTP(S) connections, serve static files (e.g., HTML, images), and transmit requests to the application server for dynamic content.

 - **What is the role of the application server?**
-	The application server is charged with managing the application logic (including interacting with the database), i.e., running the backend code.
+	The application server is the process charged with the application logic (including interacting with the database), i.e., running the backend code.

 - **What is the role of the database (MySQL)?**
 	Stores all data that needs to persist between connections.